-Luke (Jim Brown), a chain-gang prisoner in the post-Civil War West, is told of a fortune in gold hidden by a Mexican general in the fortress of El Condor.
+Luke (Jim Brown), an escaped chain-gang prisoner in the post-Civil War West, is told of a fortune in gold hidden by a Mexican general in the fortress of El Condor.

-Together with Jaroo (Lee Van Cleef), a small-time conman and Santana (Iron Eyes Cody), an Apache leader, he sets out into the Mexican desert in search of the elusive treasure.
+Together with small-time conman and crusty prospector Jaroo (Lee Van Cleef) and Santana (Iron Eyes Cody), an Apache leader, he sets out into the Mexican desert in search of the elusive treasure.

 Director John Guillermin came unstuck with this Larry Cohen co-scripted western.